-After pick up by bus, this stage begins in the parking lot of the Son Bou where the bus will drop you off to the start of the Cam de Cavalls route on the longest beach in Menorca, which, with its 3 km long, forms the area humid rich of aquatic birds, called the Albufera del Prat de Son Bou.
+After pick you up at 09:00am from the bus station, we drive to Son Bou where the bus will drop you off to the start of the Cam de Cavalls route on the longest beach in Menorca, which, with its 3 km long, forms the area humid rich of aquatic birds, called the Albufera del Prat de Son Bou.
 On the white sand of the beach sits a Paleo-Christian Basilica that is estimated from the period of the fifth century.
 Passed the beach of Son Bou, the route takes us to Cala de Llucalari, a small virgin cove that is part of a protected area natural.

 A short distance from this route, about 2 km, you can visit the largest Talayotic settlement on the island: Torre den Galms.

-Along the route, the Cam de Cavalls crosses Cala en Porter where we find two important ravines: those of Sa Vall and Es Bec in west and the ravine of Cala en Porter in the east, the latter the most extensive of the island with its 12 km long dedicated to the cultivation of fruit trees.
+Along the route, the Cam de Cavalls crosses the ravine of Cala en Porter , the latter the most extensive of the island with its 12 km long dedicated to the cultivation of fruit trees.

 The beach of Cala en Porter is located in the tourist resort that has the same name with white sand beach.